 Continuous operation of the Region’s facilities during the course of this Contract is of critical importance to the Region.
 The Contractor shall schedule and conduct its activities in order to enable the existing facilities to operate continuously and with no impact to service quality, unless specified otherwise in the Contract Documents.
 In the event of any conflict between construction activities and facility operations, the facility operations shall have priority unless specified otherwise in the Contract Documents.

-[The existing facility operates 24 hours per day, 7 days per week.
-The Contractor shall take every precaution to avoid interfering with routine plant operation and maintenance and shall reschedule construction operations, if required, at no additional cost to the Region.]

-The Contractor shall coordinate activities on the site and in the existing buildings including pipe connections, building connections, mechanical and electrical connections with Region staff through the Consultant.
+The Contractor shall coordinate with activities on the site for construction of the Jane Street Pumping Station including watermain and sanitary connections, mechanical and electrical connections with Region staff through the Consultant.

-The Contractor shall schedule tie-ins to existing structures, pipelines etc., such that maximum duration of any shutdown does not exceed four hours or as approved by the Region.
+The Contractor shall schedule tie-ins to electrical services, pipelines etc., such that maximum duration of any shutdown does not exceed four hours or as approved by the Region.

-The Contractor shall coordinate lock-out activities of existing equipment with the Consultant and comply with the Region’s safe working procedures.
+The Contractor shall coordinate lock-out activities of equipment with the Consultant and comply with the Region’s safe working procedures.

 The Contractor shall perform the Work continuously during critical connections and changeovers, and as required in order to prevent interruption of the Region’s operations.